louislefevre/onyx/docs/Report.md

 **Question 3: Do you feel that the compiler would be a useful tool for students learning programming for the first time?**
 Due to the well-defined scope of functionality and insightful error messages, Atikah agreed that it would prove as a valuable learning tool for novice programmers.
 Most modern languages aren't designed for learning and come with a lot of extra functionality that can be confusing for beginners to get around, so having a language designed with learners in mind would make things far easier from a teaching standpoint.

+**Question 4: Do you think having the syntax being written completely in English would be easier for students to understand, rather than using standard mathematical expressions?**
+She came to the conclusion that whilst it would still make sense, students of a young age wouldn't have any more difficultly understanding basic maths than they would English, and would only serve to making writing more verbose.
+If there was an improvement in code readability, it would be suppressed by the excess use of characters.

 ### 6.2 Verification <a name="6.2"></a>
 "Verification.
 The evaluation of whether or not a product, service, or system complies with a regulation, requirement, specification, or imposed condition.
 It is often an internal process.
 Contrast with validation." - Project Management Body of Knowledge [7]